 Taster sessions are available upon request.

-Most children will start at the nursery/ at the start of the term.
+Most children will start at the nursery at the start of the term.
 Other children join us at other times.
 This may be because they are new to the area or would like to transfer from another early year’s provider.
 However, if we have places available and an application is submitted, we will offer a place.

 To apply for a place here you must use the registration form at Appendix one.